 The condition is known as FNSS (Familial Natural Short Sleepers) or SSS (Short Sleepers Syndrome), and individuals experiencing it tend to get by with fewer than six hours of sleep each night with no adverse side effects.
 They do not require as much sleep as an average adult and can function normally with less downtime at night.

 Margaret Thatcher, former British Prime Minister, is believed to have FNSS and only sleeps four hours nightly.
 Another possible candidate includes Thomas Edison, inventor of the light bulb, who slept only three hours nightly and claimed that sleep was unnecessary and a “heritage from our cave days.”
-Even Donald Trump, President of the United States, who claims to sleep three to four hours nightly, stated, “How does somebody that’s sleeping 12 and 14 hours a day compete with someone that’s sleeping three or four?”
+Even Donald Trump, President of the United States, who claims to sleep three to four hours nightly, stated, “How do somebody that’s sleeping 12 and 14 hours a day compete with someone that’s sleeping three or four?”

 Some people restrict the amount of sleep they get in order to give them an edge up on their competition – possibly the CEO of Square and Twitter founder, Jack Dorsey; the Chairman and CEO of PepsiCo, Indra Nooyi; and the CEO of Apple, Tim Cook.
 All three successful business people sleep less than five hours each day.
 However, this does not actually mean they have FNSS.

 Researchers compared 100 pairs of twins and found one twin in a single set that slept an hour less than his brother.
 They uncovered that he had the p.Tyr32His variant of the BHLEH441 gene.
-Not only did he sleep less, he also recorded fewer mental errors throughout a 38-period of wakefulness.
+Not only did he sleepless, but he also recorded fewer mental errors throughout a 38-period of wakefulness.
 After experiencing true sleep deprivation, he required less recovery time than his twin.
 This research was reported in the August 14, 2009, issue of the journal Science.

 People with FNSS naturally require less sleep and do not purposely avoid sleep.
 Their short sleep pattern extends into the weekend and on holidays when most people choose to sleep in and “catch up” on their rest.
 The variant of this gene is an uncommon occurrence but usually starts showing in people beginning in childhood or adolescence.

 People with FNSS sleep fewer than six hours each night and can still perform well at work or school without issues caused by their sleep duration.
-Additionally, they don’t feel tired or as if they haven’t had enough sleep as one who consistently underslept may feel.
+Additionally, they don’t feel tired or as if they haven’t had enough sleep like one who consistently underslept may feel.

 FNSS is not a sleep problem, but if you experience the above symptoms along with any of the following, you may not have FNSS, but rather a sleep disorder.
 Contact your doctor if you feel: